hwarden162/rhype/README.md

 negative values as real coefficients, and there are many occasions where one may want to, this should be done **with great care**.
-Negative coefficients can cause many problems, expecially when calculating hypergraph matrices and hyperpaths between vertices.
+Negative coefficients can cause many problems, expecially when calculating hypergraph matrices and rhypepaths between vertices.
 This is because when calculating the adjacency coefficient between two vertices, negative numbers means this can sum to 0.
-This would mean that the vertices will be considered not adjacent (even though they are). hypR does not check for this so manual checking is necessary.
+This would mean that the vertices will be considered not adjacent (even though they are). rhype does not check for this so manual checking is necessary.

 ## Combining Extra Features

-Hypergraph weighting, orientation and real coefficients can all be combined together the model very complicated systems
+hypergraph weighting, orientation and real coefficients can all be combined together the model very complicated systems

 ``` r